G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 “The trick is not minding,” he once explained of the pain, echoing a line used by Peter O’Toole in the 1962 movie “Lawrence of Arabia.”

-He also developed a fascination early on with Nazi Germany, saying that he felt an “electric current” surge through his body when he listened to Hitler on the radio.
-To the young Liddy, the führer embodied the “power of will.”
+He also developed an early fascination with Nazi Germany, saying that he felt an “electric current” surge through his body when he listened to Adolf Hitler on the radio.
+To the young Liddy, Hitler embodied the “power of will.”

-Although Mr. Liddy frequently boasted of his impeccable tradecraft, he made a series of elementary mistakes that allowed his former FBI colleagues to connect the break-in to the White House and ultimately to a small circle of aides around Nixon himself.
+Although Mr. Liddy frequently boasted of his impeccable tradecraft, he made elementary mistakes that allowed his former FBI colleagues to connect the break-in to the White House and ultimately to a small circle of Nixon aides.

 He accepted personal responsibility for the fiasco, declaring that he was “the captain of the ship when she hit the reef.”